-Athabasca maintains an unsecured letter of credit facility (the "Unsecured LC Facility") with a Canadian bank in the amount of \$60.0 million.
-This unsecured letter of credit facility is supported by a performance guarantee from Export Development Canada.
-The facility is for issuing letters of credit to counterparties and is available on a demand basis.
-Letters of credit issued under this facility incur an issuance and performance guarantee fee.
-As at December 31, 2023, the Company had \$57.5 million of letters of credit issued and outstanding under the Unsecured LC Facility.
+Athabasca maintains a \$75.0 million unsecured letter of credit facility (the "Unsecured LC Facility") with a Canadian bank that is supported by a performance security guarantee from Export Development Canada.
+The facility is available on a demand basis and letters of credit issued under this facility incur an issuance and performance guarantee fee.
+As at December 31, 2024, the Company had \$56.4 million of letters of credit issued and outstanding under the Unsecured LC Facility.